1. Motivation: A (Midlife) Crisis is a Terrible Thing to Waste

 Except, in my case, things happened.
 Big things.
 Evidently so big that I ended up writing a book about deep things like meaning, purpose and hope in life, no less!

-The kind of book that philosophers and poets and those who have actually gone through serious suffering in life are supposed to write.
-Not some guy who writes code all day!
+The kind of book that philosophers, poets and those who have actually gone through serious suffering in life are supposed to write—not some guy who sits in a chair and writes code all day!

 How does something like this happen?

 Well, I'm going to tell you about it.
-That's what this chapter it all about.
+That's what this chapter is all about.

-It is commonly believed that you have one big bad crisis sometime in your 40’s, which makes you question everything you have done until then and whether that's all there is.
+It is commonly believed that you have one big bad crisis sometime in your 40’s, which makes you question everything you have done until then and whether that's all there is to life.

-And then, depending upon your circumstances, you either get a new car or a new career or a new carefree attitude towards life.
-Or maybe just a car-free lifestyle.
+And then, depending on your circumstances, you either get a new car or a new career or a new carefree attitude towards life.
+Or maybe just a car-free lifestyle in an unfamiliar country.
 Some people go totally crazy and buy a whole vineyard or something.
 And others just get seriously drunk.

 These activities typically result in your big bad crisis getting replaced by a smaller one.

-Depending upon which remedy you followed, you either end up with buyer’s remorse or a new boss that's no better than your old boss or "grass looked greener" type disappointment.
+Depending on which remedy you followed, you either end up with buyer’s remorse or a new boss that's no better than your old boss or a "the grass looked greener there" type of disappointment.
 Or maybe just high Uber bills.
 Or bad wine.
 Or just a plain old hangover.

 Crisis solved, and life gets back to normal.